prarid/Product_Reviews_Feedback_Extraction/README.md

 ### What is topic modeling?
 Topic modeling aims to create coherent groupings of words to glean common themes ("topics") from the text corpus.
 Non-negative Matrix Factorization and Latent Dirichlet Allocation are utilized to explored project reviews for a subset of the products (in particular, Apple iphones).

-Issues primarily appear to be related to the screen (touch screen stops working, or screen cracks) and battery life (batter does not hold charge).
-To a smaller extent some revies mention camera and iOS software isues as well
+Issues primarily appear to be related to
+1. the screen (touch screen stops working, or screen cracks);
+2. battery life (batter does not hold charge).
+3. tso a smaller extent some reviews mention camera and iOS software isues as well

-<b>Dataset and Technology:</b>

-The dataset is an extract of ~400K reviews of various various products (predominantely electronics) from Amazon.
-This project is executed in Python, using predominantly the nltk/spacy and sklearn libraries.
+Note this is an academic dataset (repurposed from a UMich Course) so the data is quite dated and also the amount of data available for topic modeling is quite small, which impacts the quality of the results

 ###
 #### Development Timeline